Skip to Main Content

 This comes down to how frequently you plan to loan out your keys.
 Usually, if someone borrows your ride a dozen or fewer times a year, they can be considered a permissive driver.
 But if your neighbor uses your car weekly to pick your kids and theirs up from soccer practice, you probably need to have them as a listed driver.

-If you still feel unsure about when someone should be listed as a named driver on your policy, call your auto insurance provider and ask, “Can someone else drive my car x amount of times?”
-Talking through the specifics of your situation helps you to have the right coverage in place — and avoid a surprise out-of-pocket expense if your friend wrecks your car.
+If you still feel unsure about when someone should be listed as a named driver on your policy, call your auto insurance provider and ask.
+Talking through the specifics of your situation helps ensure you have the right coverage in place — and avoid a surprise out-of-pocket expense if your friend wrecks your car.

 Frequently asked questions